WorldVoluntaryistOrganisation/Chrona/README.md

 ---
-Time Keeping
+## Time Keeping

-Chrona divides the day into 24 hours, each hour into 60 minutes, and each minute into 60 seconds.
+Chrona divides the day into **24 hours**, each hour into **60 minutes**, and each minute into **60 seconds**.
 This system of timekeeping is consistent with the current global standard and ensures compatibility with existing technologies and practices.

 There are no Daylight Saving Time adjustments in Chrona, as it maintains a fixed and stable relationship with the natural cycles of the Earth.